Credit Reference Agencies

 Once you have paid it in full, we’ll notify the Credit Reference Agencies that it has been ‘satisfied’.
 A ‘satisfied default’ status will remain visible to lenders for the remaining part of the six year period.
 However, satisfying the default may help towards improving your credit file.

-Where any future bills have been added and where the default balance has not been cleared in full, it is possible for defaults to be ongoing for more than 6 years.
+Where any future bills have been added and the default balance has not been cleared in full, it is possible for defaults to be ongoing for more than 6 years.
 This may happen if you are continually in default with us with older and newer bills.

 Once you’re accepted onto one of our Affordability tariffs or our Debt Support Scheme as you have a low income or don’t have enough income to pay for your essential bills, we won’t register a new default against you.
-We’ll continue to report to the Credit Reference Agencies each month by telling them your balance and the age of the balance (status).

 If a default has already been registered against you before you are accepted onto a discounted tariff, we will continue to report your default to the Credit Reference Agencies each month.

-If you’re on our WaterSure tariff we’ll continue to report to the Credit Reference Agencies each month by telling them your balance and the age of your balance (status).
-If you become 90 days or more overdue and you do not have a payment arrangement set up with us and you have not contacted us to pay the outstanding balance we may register a default with the Credit Reference Agencies.
+If you become 90 days or more overdue and you do not have a payment arrangement set up with us and you have not contacted us to pay the outstanding balance, we may register a default with the Credit Reference Agencies.

 If payments are being made to us directly from your benefits through the Water Direct scheme we’ll report to the Credit Reference Agencies each month your balance and the age of your balance (status).
-Your status will remain the same as the point we applied for payments to be made from our benefits.
-You will also see an accompanying Arrangement Flag to demonstrate you are making monthly payments toward the balance.

 If a default has already been registered against you before you are accepted onto the Water Direct scheme, we will continue to report your default to the Credit Reference Agencies each month.

 Breathing space is a government Debt Respite Scheme which is designed to give you time to receive debt advice and find a solution to sort out your debt problems.
-We’ll continue to report to the Credit Reference Agencies each month your balance and the age of your balance (status).

-However, whilst you are in Breathing Space, we won’t register a new default against you.
+However, while you are in Breathing Space, we won’t register a new default against you.
 If a default has already been registered against you before you entered the Breathing Space scheme, we will continue to report this to the Credit Reference Agencies each month.

 You may see more than one record from us where you have held more than one account number for a different address.

-You may also see more than one record if we have registered a default against you.
-When we first begin your reporting to the Credit Reference Agencies you will have a current record with us which receives a monthly report.
 If we later register a default against you because your balance is overdue by 90 days or more, we’ll create a new current record which covers your balances not in default.
 If your current record reaches default too, we’ll combine your defaulted balances and close your current record.

-Please ask us to update any incomplete or incorrect information we hold about you, for example: provide us with your full name rather than an initial, any middle name(s) along with your date of birth.
-We’ll update our records and update the information we share about you with the Credit Reference Agencies.
+For example, provide us with your full name rather than an initial, any middle name(s) along with your date of birth.

 If you're concerned about information on your credit report you can ask the Credit Reference Agencies to apply a short statement to your credit file to explain a period of debt, this is called a Notice of Correction.

-A Notice of Correction is most often applied for one-off incidents, where there were mitigating circumstances.
-It explains why a debt is showing up and why this is not reflective of your general approach to meeting repayments.
 Examples of why you might request a Notice of Correction include missed payments due to unemployment or illness.
 You’ll need to contact the Credit Reference Agencies directly to find out more and if this is the right approach for you, these can only be actioned by Credit Reference Agencies and we’re unable to advise what examples they may accept.

 TransUnion